Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Theory

 \section{Theory}

-We examine escape in the simplified case of a spherical GC potential $\phiclus$ circularly orbiting within an unevolving spherical Galactic potential $\phigal$.
+We examine escape in the simplified case of an \textit{evolving} spherical GC potential $\phiclus$ circularly orbiting within an \textit{unevolving} spherical Galactic potential $\phigal$.
 We assume that once a cluster member becomes a \textit{potential escaper} (PE) by gaining enough energy to eventually escape it ceases to be influenced by scattering with other stellar bodies.
-This collisionless approximation allows the PE mass distribution to follow the non-spherical tidal field despite the spherical $\phiclus$ in \texttt{CMC} (Section~\ref{S:models}).
-The PE trajectories in this scenario are a case of the circular restricted three-body problem (CR3BP), the subject of over a century of study and entire textbooks \citep[e.g.,][]{Szebehely1967, Marchal1990, Henon1997, ValtonenKarttunen2006, Koon2011}.
-In this Section, we review the essential elements underpinning our new results on the escape timescale and return trajectories.
-Note that while our GC simulations incorporate an evolving $\phiclus$, we here present the classic time-independent CR3BP, leaving brief commentary on time-dependence for Section~\ref{S:models}.
+This collisionless approximation allows the PE mass distribution to follow the non-spherical tidal field despite the spherical $\phiclus$ in \texttt{CMC}.
+The PE trajectories in this case are an example of the circular restricted three-body problem \citep[CR3BP, e.g.,][]{Szebehely1967, Marchal1990, Henon1997, ValtonenKarttunen2006, Koon2011}.
+In this Section, we review the elements of the CR3BP most essential to our new results on the escape timescale and return trajectories, leaving details of our algorithmic implementation to Section~\ref{S:models}.
+While the classic CR3BP features unevolving $\phiclus$ and $\phigal$, much of its conceptual framework remains useful in our case, and we comment where relevant on the impact of $\phiclus$'s time-dependence.